Guns N’ Roses were in turmoil in 1995.

 When I heard the final mix I was very angry, because he’s got him doing this “call and answer” thing over my solo, and they’ve ruined what I thought would be a great version of a song we all like, as well a way for us to get back into the studio as a band.”

-Axl claimed he only introduced Huge as a temporary measure until his bandmates could decide upon a permanent new rhythm guitarist, but this claim is flatly refused by the rest of the band, who believed he never should’ve fired Gilby Clarke.
+Axl claimed that he only hired Huge as a temporary measure until his bandmates could decide upon a permanent new rhythm guitarist, so he didn’t understand their frustration.

 “I didn’t like that guy from day one.

-He wasn’t good enough to be in the band, and the fact we weren’t consulted about it made it so much worse.
+He wasn’t anywhere near good enough to be in the band, and the fact that we weren’t consulted about it made it so much worse.
 I can’t be clear enough when I say that Paul Huge is Axl’s friend and nothing more.
-He is not and never will be in GN’R as far as I’m concerned.
+He is not in GN’R and never will be as far as I’m concerned.
 Fuck that guy.”

-Over the next two years, GN’R held sporadic recording sessions in a bid to get things moving again, but Axl and Slash’s relationship was had hit an all-time low.
+Over the next two years, GN’R held sporadic recording sessions in a bid to smooth over their issues and lay the foundations for the next album.

-Towards the end of 1996, the fiery singer seemed to drop a nuke on fans’ hopes of a reconciliation, as he sent this astonishing fax directly to MTV News:
+At the end of 1996, Rose dropped a nuke on fans’ hopes of a reconciliation when he sent this astonishing fax to MTV News:

 “LIVE!!!
 From “Burning Hills”, California…

-Dur to overwhelming enthusiasm and that “dive in and find the money” attitude, there will not be a GNR tour, there will not be an official GNR website, there will not be any new GNR music videos, there will not be any new GNR merchandise, and there will not be a GNR fanclub.
+Dur to overwhelming enthusiasm and that “dive in and find the money” attitude, there will not be a new GNR tour, or a website, or a fan club, or any new videos, or any new merchandise.

-There will, however, be a new Guns N’ Roses 12-15 song album.
-If it does well, it will be immediately repeated with another one.
+There will, however, be a new 12-15 song Guns N’ Roses album.

 Yikes.